DataDog/documentation/content/en/containers/troubleshooting/admission-controller.md

 Kubernetes has the optional feature of [Network Policies][4].
 These can take a few different forms between using the out-of-box resource (`NetworkPolicy`) or custom ones like [Cilium][5] (`CiliumNetworkPolicy`).
 These help control different Ingress (Inbound) and Egress (Outbound) flows of traffic to your pods.

-If you are using these features we recommend creating the corresponding policies for the Cluster Agent to ensure the connectivity to the pod over this port.
+If you are using network policies we recommend creating the corresponding policies for the Cluster Agent to ensure the connectivity to the pod over this port.
 This can be configured with the configurations below.
 When setting the below option you can also specify a flavor.
 The default is `kubernetes` and corresponds to the creation of `NetworkPolicy` resources, alternatively set the flavor to `cilium` to create the corresponding `CiliumNetworkPolicy` for Cilium based environments.

 {{< tabs >}}
 {{% tab "Operator" %}}